awslabs/amazon-cloudwatch-publisher/README.md

 *  `thingName`: Each instance of the publisher is represented as an IoT thing; this name unique identifies a thing.

-*  `certificatePath`: Full path and filename of the X.509 certificate for the IoT thing; this file should be a concatenation of both the cert and key.
+*  `certificate`: The X.509 certificate for the IoT thing.
+This field can either be an array with two paths, to the device certificate and private key files (in that order), or it can be a single path to a file which is the concatenation of both the cert and key files.

 #### Metrics